So you’re planning to visit Puerto Rico and don’t want to miss out on all the best things to do in Puerto Rico?

 I’m a Puerto Rico local – and I’m here to help!
 I’ve created this list of 68 unique activities, attractions, and stuff to do in Puerto Rico.
 We’ll cover the best of Puerto Rico’s destinations, including the history, nature, food, and warm welcoming culture.

 Puerto Rico offers so much to explore.
 But that means that, without the right source of information, you might miss out on some epic experiences!
 So be sure to read this list to the end.
 You should also bookmark all my Puerto Rico travel guides (I have over 100!).

 Let’s dive into my local picks for what to do in Puerto Rico …

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 See our Advertising Policy for further explanation.
 Thank you!

 San Felipe del Morro

-An iconic landmark of Puerto Rico located in Old San Juan, San Felipe del Morro is a military fort the Spanish created during the 16th century to defend Puerto Rico from sea attacks.
+An iconic landmark of Puerto Rico located in Old San Juan, San Felipe del Morro (aka “El Morro”) is a Spanish military fort from the 16th century that protected Puerto Rico from sea attacks.
 The fort hides six floors of barracks, dungeons, a lighthouse, and an interior courtyard.
 It’s definitely one of the most popular things to do in San Juan!

-👉 Local Tip: After exploring El Morro´s history, head over to El Morro’s esplanade.
-Buy a kite from the kiosks there to spend the afternoon flying kites in El Morro, and experience the visit as a local.
+👉 Local Tip: After exploring El Morro, head over to El Morro’s esplanade and buy a kite from the kiosks there to spend the afternoon flying kites among the locals.

 Old San Juan